tomhillmeyer/cuetie-pi/README.md

 ### Updates
 Run the same install script again to update to the latest version.
 The installer preserves your `cues.json`, uploaded media, and `.env` configuration.

-## Features

-### Web GUI
-- Drag-and-drop media upload (PNG, JPG, GIF, MP4, MOV, WEBM)
-- Drag-to-reorder cue list
-- Play/stop controls per cue
-- Live playback stats
-- Works on any browser on the same network

-### REST API
-Full API reference at [`API.md`](API.md).

-### USB Auto-Import
-- Plug in a USB drive with media files into the Pi and they're automatically copied onto the device and added to the end of the cue list.
-- Supports exFAT/FAT32/NTFS.
-Formats: JPG, PNG, GIF, MP4, MOV, WEBM.

-### Hardware Control
-- Plug in a keyboard or slide advancer (DSAN PerfectCue, etc.) into the Pi and flip through the cue list.
-  - **Right arrow** → Next cue, wraps to first at end
-  - **Left arrow** → Previous cue, wraps to last at start

 ## Local Development